islam-education/islam-education/docs/basic-knowledge/zakat.md

 ##What is the Niṣāb?

-The **niṣāb** is the minimum amount of wealth a person must have before Zakat becomes obligatory.<br>
-It is traditionally calculated using the value of **gold or silver**.
+The **niṣāb** is the minimum amount of wealth a person must have before Zakat becomes obligatory.
+It is traditionally calculated using the value of **gold or silver**.<br>

-Niṣāb in Grams (Traditional Measurement)

 The niṣāb is originally defined in **weight**, not money.
 Islamic sources specify the niṣāb using **gold and silver**.

-Classical Islamic measurements:
+Classical Islamic measurements:<br>
-- 20 gold dinars ≈ 87.48 g of gold
+- 20 gold dinars ≈ 87.48 g of gold  <br>
-- 200 silver dirhams ≈ 612.36 g of silver
+- 200 silver dirhams ≈ 612.36 g of silver <br>

-In modern practice, these weights are converted into local currency using current market prices.
+In modern practice, these weights are converted into local currency using current market prices.<br> These weights are fixed, but their currency value changes over time.<br>

- Simple Explanation

 - If your savings equal or exceed **about 87.5 g of gold**, the gold niṣāb is reached
 - If your savings equal or exceed **about 612 g of silver**, the silver niṣāb is reached

 Different scholars use **gold or silver** as the reference, which is why you may see two different niṣāb values.

-> These weights are fixed, but their currency value changes over time.

 ##Approximate Niṣāb Values (for 2026)